 Clerkenwell is certainly one of central London’s most exciting urban villages.
 Each spring, the neighbourhood hosts Clerkenwell Design Week, a key event in the global design calendar at which brands like Herman Miller, Vitra and Zaha Hadid open their showrooms and exhibit their designs.
 In 2019, around 35,000 people attended this three-day festival.

-The area is also one of London’s top culinary destinations with Luca Exmouth Market, St. John and The Modern Pantry.
+The area is also one of London’s top culinary destinations with Luca Exmouth, St. John and Moro.
 Old Sessions House has many fashionable neighbours including Alexander McQueen and Fred Perry.
 Other notable resident companies are, Unilever, LinkedIn and Publicis Amazon to name a few.
-See the map for local restaurants and tenants.
+See the map for more local restaurants and other neighbouring tenants.

 5Beats by Dr Dre (Apple)